uncscode/particula/docs/next/index.md

 ## Particle Resolved

 - [x] Coagulation needs to be implemented
-- [ ] check equilibrium for condensation and evaporation
+- [x] check equilibrium for condensation and evaporation

 ## Continuous Particle PDF and PMF

-- [ ] Bin Remapping after condensation and evaporation is needed
+- [ ] Bin Remapping after condensation and evaporation is needed, or dr/dt method
 - [x] Coagulation needs to be checked for PMF vs PDF handling
 - [x] ODE solver for both needs to be implemented
-- [ ] Condensation check for resolved

 ## Scavenging